LukasBommes/rtsp-streamsync/readme.md

 ```
 python3 stream_sync_test.py
 ```
 If everything works well, a graphics window showing the live stream for each camera should pop up.
-The streams within these windows should be synchronized which can be validated easily if the frame timestamps are shown as overlays on the video (see image below).
+The streams within these windows should be synchronized which can be validated easily if the frame timestamps are shown as overlays on the video (see fig. 1 and fig. 2).
 Most IP cameras provide an option for this.

 <center>
 <img src="imgs/example_output_2.png" alt="example_output_gui" width="500"/><br>